Acceptable Use of Information Technology Resources

 - Commuters are welcome to visit the residence halls under these guidelines.

-- Guest policies may be changed at specially designated times such as Spring Weekend and others as identified by the Vice President, Student Affairs.
+- Guest policies may be changed at specially designated times such as Spring Weekend and others as identified by the Vice President, Student Affairs or their designee.

 H. Keys and Residence Hall Access

 - Residence hall access keys and cards belong to the University and are assigned to residents for their personal use only.
 You are responsible for carrying your assigned keys and ID card at all times.
 Keys and ID cards are not to be loaned to anyone for any reason.